soilqualitylab/soilqualitylab.github.io/src/chapter_6.md

 *Take a deep breath* ...  spend some time each day *just practicing* diaphramatic breathing ... breathwork is remarkably deep topic and has been studied for ages, but there are things that everyone probably should already know about optimizing activity duration in corn sweat season, or monitoring heart rate response to heat stress, or why we should practice cooling strategies during and after exercise, there are more situational adaptations that we can learn from the body's response to summer heat and humidity for the body's adaptation to summer exercise conditions.

-To keep it simple, [look at different, likely-to-arise applications of breathwork](https://grok.com/share/c2hhcmQtMg%3D%3D_6998c98f-16c4-48ad-8c98-ba54f6dc989b) and generally improving cardiovascular health, ESPECIALLY TO USE TIME TO PREPARE BEFOREHAND for greater heat and humidity ... and preparation and practice beforehand is key, especially one ages, since extreme heat and humidity can exacerbate the difficulty of even being able to function coherently or think about what might be the optimal body's stress response:
+To keep it simple, [look at different, likely-to-arise applications of breathwork](https://grok.com/share/c2hhcmQtMg%3D%3D_6998c98f-16c4-48ad-8c98-ba54f6dc989b) and generally improving cardiovascular health, ESPECIALLY TO USE TIME TO PREPARE BEFOREHAND for dealing greater heat and humidity and not having AC.

+Breathwork preparation and practice beforehand is key ... especially as one ages ... because when one's OLD, then it finally becomes apparent to the OLD geezer, that one can't go back and correct DECADE's improper breathing and all of the problems breathing the stupid way has already caused ... but there's no reason to CONTINUE being a compleat maroon!

+So breathe right now, by practicing the following:

 - Developing the discipline of just *calming the eff down* rather than resorting to a drink or other crutch
 - Good morning regimen in order to wake up properly [without stimulants]